icshwi/e3/README.md

 ### Install base within the e3 directory

 **NOTICE**, before going to run the next command, **PLEASE INSTALL ALL REQUIRED PACKAGES FIRST**.
 For CentOS **8**, one should carefully install all necessary packages with their various repositories and with source codes first.
 If not, one **CANNOT** install and run e3.
 One can see the e3 training workbook for the up-to-date information [1].
 For example, the following packages mostly are needed to compile e3 and some additional services in CentOS and Debian.
-Note that one may not need them all according to ones configuration.
+Note that one may not need them all according to one's configuration.

 * CentOS **7**
 ```